Fade BG Image

 "Ugh.
 I wanted to visit Alchemia… I can't believe it was destroyed."

-Dea-kun, who'd recently got into alchemy, was a little down after hearing that the holy land of alchemy had fallen.
+Dea-kun, who'd recently gotten into alchemy, was a little down after hearing that the holy land of alchemy had fallen.

 And, uh, sorry — our Goddess was the one who destroyed it.

-It wouldn't have fallen if the king of Alchemia hadn't claimed to be the Chaos God!
+It wouldn't have fallen if Alchemia's king hadn't claimed to be the Chaos God!

 Well, I wouldn't be here either if the Goddess hadn't decided to destroy it, so let's call it even?